-The RTC region is home to Tribal governments including the Cowlitz and Yakama Nation.
-All tribes within the region are encouraged and welcomed to participate in RTC's transportation planning processes.
-RTC encourages full involvement of Tribes in all of its activities, including the development of the Regional Transportation Plan, the Transportation Improvement Program and the Human Services Transportation Plan.
+The RTC region is home to Tribal governments, including the Cowlitz Indian Tribe and Yakama Nation.
+Tribes within the region are encouraged and welcomed to participate in RTC's transportation planning processes.
+RTC encourages full involvement of Tribes in all of its activities, including the development of the Regional Transportation Plan, the Transportation Improvement Program, and the Human Services Transportation Plan.
 RTC notifies Tribes of opportunities to participate through a number of methods, including direct outreach to Tribal Leaders and staff at Tribal offices, invitation letters, electronic communication, and agenda packets.
-RTC may also coordinate with the statewide Tribal Transportation Planning Organization (TTPO) which meets quarterly.
+RTC may also coordinate with the statewide Tribal Transportation Planning Organization (TTPO), which usually convenes quarterly.
 The TTPO is a statewide planning forum providing opportunity for the Tribes to gain information and provide feedback on Tribal and general transportation issues.
 In all of its work, RTC works to understand the diverse needs of each Tribe and adapts communication efforts accordingly.
+Following passage of EHB 1584 in 2019, codified as RCW 47.80.050, the Cowlitz Indian Tribe opted to become a full member of RTC, with representation on the RTC Board of Directors and the Regional Transportation Advisory Committee.
+The Yakama Nation opted to participate in the Klickitat County Transportation Policy Committee.